google/opencasebook/trademarks.md

 1. Consider how the _New Kids on the Block_ factors apply to a hypothetical project name which uses a trademark.
-Is the use of the original project name is a descriptive reference to the original project?
+Is the use of the original project name a descriptive reference to the original project?
 Would the original project would be readily identifiable without the use of the trademark?
 Does it use more of the trademarked word than is necessary?
-Would the use of the trademarked word suggests sponsorship or endorsement by the original trademark holder?
+Would the use of the trademarked word suggest sponsorship or endorsement by the original trademark holder?

-1. Arguably the GitHub community at large would be so familiar with the functionality and naming conventions of project forking that users would not be misled into thinking that a forked project reusing the original project name would not imply actual affiliation or endorsement on behalf of the original project.
-Any GitHub user can fork an open source project without advance permission or endorsement.
-There may not be clear legal precedent on this yet, but it's worth considering what the reuse of a project name indicates to other users, and the extent to which existing conventions may or may not imply affiliation to other users or the public at large.
+1. How relevant is the likelihood of confusion of consumers based on convention?
+For example, consider to what extent the reuse of a project name in a fork may indicate to others users that the fork is officially affiliated or endorsed by the original project.
+Arguably the GitHub community at large will be so familiar with the functionality and naming conventions of project forking that reuse of an original project name in a project fork would not confuse users as to any affiliation or endorsement.
+Is the GitHub community the relevant group of consumers?
+Would that likelihood of confusion be determinative?
+Would the balance change if a project has a policy governing when project forks may use the original project name?

-1. After reading _Playboy Enters. v.
-Welles_, does the reference to the original project name in GitHub project forking seem more or less like nominative use?
-What are the reasons why a project forker may want to refer back to the original project?
-As assessed in _Welles_, are there adequate "descriptive substitutes" or would changing forking norms force users to "use absurd turns of phrases" in a way that would be "particularly damaging" and "have the unwanted effect of hindering the free flow of information on the internet"?[^95]
+1. What are the reasons why a project forker may want to refer back to the original project?
+As assessed in _Welles_, are there adequate "descriptive substitutes" or would changing forking norms force users to "use absurd turns of phrases" in a way that would be "particularly damaging" and "have the unwanted effect of hindering the free flow of information on the internet"?[^95] Would a project detriment its own third party contributions by strictly prohibiting the use of its name in project forks?

 1. In addition to the nominative use exception to trademark infringement, there are also uses of trademarked words which are not considered "trademark use."
     For example, an entirely non-commercial use of trademarked words should not be considered "trademark use."
-Similarly, the functionality doctrine limits the enforceability of trademarks in order to curb abuse. _Autodesk, Inc. v.
+Additionally, the functionality doctrine limits the enforceability of trademarks in order to curb abuse. _Autodesk, Inc. v.
     Dassault Systemes Solidworks Corp._ held that file extensions are functional and could not be trademarked, reasoning:[^CurbAbuse]